Home Hernia Mesh Polypropylene Mesh

 Polypropylene Mesh and the FDA

-At least 120 surgical mesh products can trace their approval ancestry back to Ethicon’s Prolene Polypropylene Mesh.
+At least 120 surgical mesh products can trace their approval history back to Ethicon’s Prolene Polypropylene Mesh.
 This was a surgical mesh on the market before the U.S. Food and Drug Administration regulated medical devices.

 All new polypropylene surgical meshes in the U.S. are approved through the FDA’s 510(k) process.
 That method only requires a device manufacturer to show a “substantial equivalence” to a medical device the FDA already approved.